 Opportunities to create art, with an emphasis on the story or the feelings expressed instead of the product, help children to understand each other better and build empathy.

 The American Psychological Association provides several books specifically related to helping children deal with worries related to the pandemic.
-See covid-19-help-kids-cope.
+See books to help kids cope with COVID-19.

 The arts have a powerful way of bringing people together.
 In schools, expressive arts can be used to create communities (in person or online) and problem solve.
 Groups can be formed around all of the different arts media: Drumming, Poetry, Sand Tray, Storytelling, Drama, Art-making, Movement, Mindfulness, Music, and all forms of creative arts.